Do You Need a Website in 2026? Michigan Business Owners Must Read This

 In 2026, not having a website raises red flags for consumers.
 It suggests you might not be established, professional, or planning to stick around.
 Fair or not, that’s the reality of modern consumer perception.

-If you’re ready to establish your digital presence (and you should be), here’s what your website needs to be effective:
+If you’re ready to establish your digital presence, here’s what your website needs to be effective:

 Essential Information